guylivne/weather-icon/README.md

 # weather-icon
-Ionic mobile app with a dynamic weather icon, temperature now and feel like.
+Ionic mobile app with a dynamic weather icon, the temperature now and the feels like.